stajs/SpecFlow.NetCore/README.md

-:warning: **SpecFlow itself (and by extension this project) is currently limited to Windows platforms with .NET Framework v4.5.1+**
+:warning: **SpecFlow itself (and by extension this project) is currently limited to Windows platforms with .NET Framework v4.5.1+, or non-Windows with Mono.**

 # SpecFlow.NetCore